 The ‘clip-clop’ of horses pulling wagons along Parker Avenue (now MacDade Blvd.) is no longer heard.
 But the spirit of God, who brought First Baptist Church of Collingdale into being on a cold morning in 1887, still breathes life and purpose into the fellowship.
-The caring, compassion and enduring faith which has characterized the members of the church for 125 years, is still a strong presence in the community.
+The caring, compassion, and enduring faith which has characterized the members of the church for over 125 years, is still a strong presence in the community.

-As the congregation grew it first moved to a building at Clifton and Hibberd Avenues.
+As the congregation grew, it first moved to a building at Clifton and Hibberd Avenues.
 In 1889, a tract of land was purchased at Clifton and Andrews Avenues.

 By 1898 the church membership had reached nearly 100 members when tragedy struck.
-On November 1, 1898 the church building was destroyed by fire.
+On November 1, 1898, the church building was destroyed by fire.
 Residents of the borough tried to save the building by forming a bucket brigade, but the fire was far beyond control.
 The church building was a total loss.